-- Mac QD, Xu C, Bowen JR, Sivakumar A, Phuengkham H, Su FY, Stentz SZ, Sim H, Harris AM, Li TT, Qiu P, and Kwong GA, “Activity-based urinary biomarkers of response and resistance to checkpoint blockade immunotherapy” bioRxiv 2020.12.10.420265 preprint.
+- Mac QD, Xu C, Bowen JR, Sivakumar A, Phuengkham H, Su FY, Stentz SZ, Sim H, Harris AM, Li TT, Qiu P, and Kwong GA, “Activity-based urinary biomarkers of response and resistance to checkpoint blockade immunotherapy” under review, bioRxiv 2020.12.10.420265 preprint.

-- Bazrafshan A, Kyriazi ME, Holt BA, Deng W, Piranej S, Su H, Hu Y, El-Sagheer A, Brown T, Kwong GA, Kanaras A, and Salaita K, “RNA-fueled DNA-gold nanoparticle rolling motors travel micron distances in minutes” under review.
+- Bazrafshan A, Kyriazi ME, Holt BA, Deng W, Piranej S, Su H, Hu Y, El-Sagheer A, Brown T, Kwong GA, Kanaras A, and Salaita K, “RNA-fueled DNA-gold nanoparticle rolling motors travel micron distances in minutes” under revision.

-Cazanave SC, Warren AD, Pacula M, Touti F, Zagorska A, Gural N, Huang EK, Sherman S, Cheema M, Ibarra S, Serer A, Bates J, Billin AN, Liles JT, Budas GR, Breckenridge DG, Tiniakos D, Ratziu V, Daly AK, Govaere O, Anstee QM, Gelrud L, Luther J, Chung RT, Corey KE, Winckler W, Bhatia SN, and Kwong GA, “Noninvasive urinary monitoring of non-alcoholic steatohepatitis by mass barcoded activity-based sensors” under review.
+- Cazanave SC, Warren AD, Pacula M, Touti F, Zagorska A, Gural N, Huang EK, Sherman S, Cheema M, Ibarra S, Serer A, Bates J, Billin AN, Liles JT, Budas GR, Breckenridge DG, Tiniakos D, Ratziu V, Daly AK, Govaere O, Anstee QM, Gelrud L, Luther J, Chung RT, Corey KE, Winckler W, Bhatia SN, and Kwong GA, “Noninvasive urinary monitoring of non-alcoholic steatohepatitis by mass barcoded activity-based sensors” under revision.

 - Turner TC†, Sok MCP†, Hymel LA†, Pittman F, York WY, Mac QD, Vishna S, Lim HS, Kwong GA, Qiu P, and Botchwey EA, “Harnessing lipid signaling pathways to target specialized pro-angiogenic neutrophil subsets for regenerative immunotherapy” Sci.
 Adv.
 6(44), eaba7702 (2020).
 [DOI: 10.1126/sciadv.aba7702]